cheery/lever/README.md

 `runtime/objects/common.py` constructs the foundations for the type and object space.

+`runtime/objects/booleans.py` has methods for booleans.

+`runtime/objects/strings.py` has methods for strings.

 ### Bootstrapper

 `bootstrapper/main.lc` is the entry point for the compiler.